Financial challenges in the recruitment industry

 Invoice factoring for recruitment agencies

 Factoring provides you with a cash advance against your invoices, often within 24 hours of being issued.
 Factoring may be the invoice finance product suited for your business if you don’t already have an established credit control facility.
-With factoring, the provider takes charge of receiving and chasing payments from your customers.
+With invoice factoring, the provider takes charge of receiving and chasing payments from your customers.

 The minimum turnover requirement for invoice factoring for a recruitment agency is typically around £25,000 plus VAT.